Paraguay's ousted Lugo calls for return to democracy

 But he struggled to push reforms, including land redistribution to poor peasant farmers, through Congress.
 A cancer scare and several paternity scandals dating back to his time as a bishop added to his difficulties.

-When his Liberal Party allies withdrew support for him on Thursday, they cleared the way for the impeachment trial.
+When his allies from the Liberal Party withdrew support for him on Thursday, they cleared the way for the impeachment trial.

+In contrast to Lugo, Franco has solid backing among ranchers and farmers in the world's No. 4 soybean exporter.

+"The agricultural industry is going to be a priority, no question about it, because it's vital for Paraguay" said Liberal lawmaker Gustavo Cardozo.

-(Additional reporting by Didier Cristaldo in Asuncion, Brian Ellsworth in Caracas and Brian Winter in Sao Paulo; Writing by Helen Popper)
+(Additional reporting by Didier Cristaldo in Asuncion, Brian Ellsworth in Caracas, Brian Winter in Sao Paulo, Jack Kimball in Bogota and Felipe Iturrieta in Santiago; Writing by Helen Popper; Editing by Bill Trott)